No-Git-Tag/cool-apps-collection/README.md

 [Signal](https://signal.org/download/#) - a messenger focused on security, avaible for windows, android, IOS, MacOS, and Debian based linux distros

-[Firefox](https://www.mozilla.org/en-US/) - an open source web browser for multiple platforms, and as it uses a different engine (gecko rendering engine)
+[Firefox](https://www.mozilla.org/en-US/) - an open source web browser for multiple platforms, and as it uses a different engine (gecko rendering engine), but you do need to do a few things before it is much more secure.